Singapore Company Registration in 2023: Complete Guide

 What Happens After Opening a Company?

-Congrats on incorporating your company in Singapore!
+Congrats on incorporating your Singapore company!
 Here's what happens next:

-- You'll get a Certificate of Incorporation by email from ACRA, the official stamp of your company's registration.
+- You'll get a Certificate of Incorporation by email from ACRA, the official stamp of your company's registration and recognition from the Singapore government.
 It includes your unique business registration number.
 Want a hard copy?
 Simply request one online from ACRA for only S$50.

 - Next, it's time to open your corporate bank account.
 We've got a handy guide on how to do this in Singapore.